 The wood box used to create this project was a roadside treasure.
 To find a few gems of your own, keep your eyes peeled for bulk trash days in your area.Continue to 7 of 8 below.

 Create Display Shelves Using Craft Boxes

 You may have leftover craft boxes around the house from previous projects.
-They are also available on online retailers or craft store.Continue to 8 of 8 below.
+They are also available from online retailers and craft stores.Continue to 8 of 8 below.

 08 of 08